 Friction in a friction-less world

 This poses a challenge for premium video.
-The business models and revenue security of video creators and streaming services depends on their content remaining scarce, so that users keep paying to watch the content.
-DRM therefore is a business requirement for content creators.
+The business models and revenue security of video creators and streaming services depend on their content remaining scarce so that users keep paying to watch the content.
+DRM, therefore, is a business requirement for content creators.

 How DRM works in browsers – an Alice and Bob story

 Cryptographic examples often use Alice and Bob, along with a whole host of accompanying characters, to explain cryptographic systems and scenarios.
-Alice wants to send a message securely to Bob, and but suspects that eavesdropper Eve is listening in on the messages.
+Alice wants to send a message securely to Bob but suspects that eavesdropper Eve is listening in on the messages.

 While the encrypted content itself can be sent over an insecure network, care must be taken to ensure that the keys are transferred in a secure manner.
 If the keys are transferred securely then even if Eve were to intercept all messages she would still not be able to decrypt the content.